 Following a spirited start, Washington gradually moved ahead while under stroking her competitor, a sign that Conibear's conditioning program had paid off.
 The crew crossed the finish line about three lengths ahead of Stanford in 23:38, and were crowned champions of the west before a jubilant Seattle crowd.

 An elated Conibear said after the race: "In my mind, Stanford did not have a single man on her crew who can pull an oar with Paul Jarvis, Hart Willis, or Homer Kirby.
 My rowing motto is not a new one in figuring up the essential winning qualities: 'Hard work first; ability, second, and genius, third."
 (1)

 Washington sporting new shirts, a new shell, and new painted oars.
 This is the first known picture showing the white blades of Washington.
-Although not documented, it is very possible that the color was chosen by the pragmatic Conibear for function over form: in the darkness of a rainy winter morning, white blades just plain show up better.
+Although not documented, it is very possible that the color was chosen by the pragmatic Conibear for function over form: in the winter darkness of a rainy Seattle morning, white blades show up better.
 Tyee photo.

 A collection of the portraits from the Tyee, featuring the 1907 varsity.
 From left, Coach Conibear; Walt Dunbar, cox; stroke) Dick Gloster, 7) Dobs O'Brien, 6) Bill Kirby, 5) Paul Jarvis, 4) Hart Willis, 3) Bart Lovejoy, 2) George Sadler, bow- Doak Lowry; Walter McLean, 2nd team cox.
 Tyee photo.